Don’t let car hire costs ruin your next vacation budget

 4. Can you downsize?

 Going down a category class to a smaller vehicle than what you might usually use at home will instantly drop your quoted price.
 But do consider if this is practical for your family needs.
-Down a category drops the width of your back seat and the size of your boot.
+Going down a car category drops the width of your back seat and the size of your boot/trunk.

-We have had the car seat dilemma for years, but we as are slowly graduating from car seats to boosters, and huge suitcase to well, a medium-sized (we’re not that carry-on only family, yet!), it’s not always necessary for us to have a full-sized people mover type vehicle.
+We have had the car seat dilemma for years too, but we as are slowly graduating from car seats to boosters, and huge suitcases to well, a medium-sized (we’re not that carry-on only family, yet!), but it’s not always necessary for us to have a full-sized people mover type vehicle on every trip.

 5. Are you miles restricted?